Meditation Too Hard? Try Heart Rate Variability Training

 It reduces the risk of inflammatory illnesses and decreases blood pressure.

-Increases your levels of DHEA (which improve overall hormonal functioning and decrease effects of aging).
+Increases your levels of DHEA (which improve overall hormonal functioning and decrease the effects of aging).

 Doug Joachim – NYC personal training www.JoachimsTraining.com